-Don’t get too excited, we’ve waited so long and when Microsoft does respond, But the new auto-refresh options don’t go far enough, isn’t properly configurable and doesn’t handle the standard needs of users. or fast enough.
+Don’t get too excited, we’ve waited so long and when Microsoft does respond, the auto-refresh options don’t go far enough, isn’t properly configurable and doesn’t handle the standard needs of users. or fast enough.

 Stock data in Excel isn’t real time data (that’s expensive from special services) but it’s updated quite quickly.
 For major markets like the delay is usually 15 minutes.
 It’s always been necessary for Excel to keep up with the latest prices but it’s not been easy or obvious.